RanaPrince/BERT-Deep-Learning/README.md

 From the data displayed & the predictions made, we can get an idea how our model is making a good level of predictions for the reviews provided

+of the scale on 1-5 the reviews are sorted to be positive only if the star rating goes above 3

-Readable Jupyter notebook , step by step work-flow has been described in itself
+Readable Jupyter notebook , step by step work-flow has been described there in